akimwong/1_OnPremise/Journey/003/articles/summaries/Readme.md

 ## Introduction
 - `The quality of the data, as well as the proper preparation of the data set features, have a greater impact on the success of a machine learning model than any other part of the ML pipeline`
+- Each feature describes a kind of information “piece”.
+The sum of these pieces allows the algorithm to draw conclusions about the target variables — at least if you have a data set that actually contains information about your target variable.

 <p align="center">
   <img src="https://github.com/akimwong/1_OnPremise/blob/main/Journey/003/articles/summaries/FeatureEngineer2.PNG" width="900" height="400">